weaviate/weaviate-io/developers/weaviate/current/benchmarks/ann.md

 {% include benchmarks/ann-read-results-table.html %}

-# Lean more & FAQ
+# Learn more & FAQ

 ## What is the difference between latency and throughput?